chiyodad/cbeams.github.io/_drafts/epoch.md

     blah blah blah blah blah blah blah  <-- content blah blah blah blah blah blah blah.

-This means that assigning an ID to each page is easy: just add a new entry to the metadata at the top of each file.
+This means that assigning an ID to each page is easy.
+Just add a new entry to the metadata at the top of each file.
 Something like this:

     ---
     title: A Quick Example